Are you interested in knowing how to write API documentation?

 For example, you can conduct surveys and ask users how useful they find your API documentation while performing integrations into their software applications.
-Moreover, what kind of improvements would they like to see.
-Such surveys may get difficult to conduct, that too, with a large userbase.
+Moreover, what kind of improvements would they like to see?
+Such surveys may get difficult to conduct, especially with a large user base.

 In addition to quantitative surveys, you can measure metrics like page visits, number of API calls, etc.